F3rren/aquarium-interface/README.md

 3. Configure connection to backend and database if required.

 > **Important:**
-> This application requires the companion backend service [Acquarium Monitor](https://github.com/F3rren/acquarium-monitor) to operate.
+> This application requires the companion backend service [Aquarium Monitor](https://github.com/F3rren/aquarium-monitor) to operate.
 > Without this backend, real-time data, database persistence, and most features will not be available.
 >
 > Make sure to set up the backend before running the app and configure the API connection in your project settings.